 That those who “shrink back” in unbelief will be “destroyed” Hebrews 10:39

-In various ways with various words Rabbi Paul was sure to repeatedly declare precisely what would happen to those who foolishly reject the gospel.
+In various ways with various words the Apostle Paul was sure to repeatedly declare precisely what would happen to those who foolishly reject the gospel.
 He was sure to do this because God appointed him to fully proclaim the whole counsel of God.
-Paul didn’t hide any aspect of the truth including the awful truth that those who reject the Messiah will be utterly “destroyed” by the raging, consuming fire of the Lord.
+Paul didn’t hide any aspect of the truth including the awful truth that those who reject Jesus will be utterly destroyed by the raging, consuming fire of the Lord.
 If words have any meaning at all then this is what we must conclude.